argyleink/website/README.md

 Setup
 =======
 Clone and cd into this repo directory from terminal
-Run `bash setup.sh`, this will install all the npm and bower dependencies, also runs the default grunt task
+Run `npm install`, this will install all the npm and bower dependencies When it's done, run `grunt`

 #### Note
 After you've run setup, subsequent app runs should be done with `grunt`